-1. Children's, Pre-Teen and YA Collection
+1. Children's, Pre-Teen and Young Adult Collection

-The Children's, Pre-Teen and YA collection provides materials which anticipate the diverse needs, interest, tastes, and backgrounds of girls and boys from birth through middle school grades and high school.
+The Children's, Pre-Teen and Young Adult (YA) collection provides materials which anticipate the diverse needs, interest, tastes, and backgrounds of children from birth through middle school grades and high school.
 These materials should provide enjoyment for children, pre-teens and YAs to inspire and cultivate in them a love of books and reading, stimulate their creative powers and appreciation of beauty, encourage them to develop their mental capacities, meet their personal informational needs, educational needs and help them recognize a broad spectrum of moral and social values.
 Additional appropriate materials are provided to help adults understand and work with children, pre-teens and YAs.

-The library does not limit young children, to use of the children's collection.
-Therefore, a child's parent or guardian, not the library, must be responsible for the materials chosen by the child.
+The Library does not limit young children, to use of the children's collection.
+Therefore, a child's parent or guardian, not the Library, must be responsible for the materials chosen by the child.